Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Wavefunction Collapse in CCQM

 For this solution to be viable, the collapse must not cause deviations from standard quantum mechanics that are in conflict with the results of experiments that have already been carried out.
 Consider the wavefunction of a single particle in free space.
 In reality, single-particle wavefunctions may be rare, but suppose for the moment that weakly interacting particles are in reality represented for much of the time by wavefunctions of only one or a small number of particles.
-(This supposition is discussed in more detail in the next section.)
 We can use these wavefunctions to put some constraints on the size of the critical relative volume, $v_c$.
 We know, from interference experiments, that a wavefunction of a free particle can spread over large volumes in position space before two parts of that wavefunction interact at a detector to produce an interference pattern.
 If the critical volume $V_c$ is not large enough then such wavefunctions would collapse before reaching the detector, thus destroying the interference effects and leading to conflict with experimental results.
 This puts a lower bound on the value of the critical volume and hence on the critical relative volume $v_c$.
 The volume that the single-particle wavefunction reduces to after collapse must also be sufficiently large otherwise the collapse would have observable consequences.
 Some of these consequences are considered in Sec.~\ref{Sec:Constraints}.